 Even more, low-cost delivery and returns can also help you retain a more significant percentage of customers.
 After all, it makes sense that they will come back to your store if they know for a fact that they don’t have to pay for shipping/ they can quickly return products if they don’t suit them.

-We have talked quite extensively about this in a previous article.
+We have talked quite extensively if a guest checkout will break your eShop.
 As such, we won’t get in-depth with it here.
 The main tip to keep in mind is that guest checkouts can improve your conversion rate – but you also have to make sure you implement them correctly so that you don’t sacrifice your retention rate in the process.

 This rule circles back to guest checkouts.
 You cannot launch retention campaigns if your visitors don’t sign up on your site, but you can’t force them to do it either (as this will make them pack their bags and leave).